emonson/SamVis/README.md

 ## Directories

-### HTTP
+### IPCA

-The HTTP directory contains a project which involves loading in data which have been decomposed with a technique call Geometric Multi-Resolution Analysis (GMRA).
+The IPCA directory contains a project which involves loading in data which have been decomposed with a technique call Geometric Multi-Resolution Analysis (GMRA).
 The visualizations combine an icicle view which represents the hierarchical breakdown of the data (MNIST handwritten 1s and 2s, in this case – see below for data),